browserengineering/book/book/text.md

 drew a grid of characters to it.
 That's OK for Chinese, but English text features characters of different widths grouped into words that you can't break across lines.[^lotsoflang] In this chapter, we'll add those capabilities.
-You'll even be able to read [this page](https://browser.engineering/text.html)!
+You'll even be able to read [this chapter](https://browser.engineering/text.html) in your browser!

 [^lotsoflang]: There are lots of languages in the world, and lots of
     typographic conventions.
 A real web browser supports every